Why salons & med spas lose reviews they earned

 Do unhappy clients get filtered out?

-No — every eligible client receives the same neutral request, because hidden screening violates FTC rules and Google policy.
+No — every client receives the same neutral request, because hidden screening violates FTC rules and Google policy.
 There is a private feedback path on the request page, but the public review link is always visible.

 What about discretion for med spa clients?